EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 [Contributions](https://github.com/EthanMcBloxxer/ethanmcbloxxer.github.io/edit/main/published/luau-documentation.md) are welcome, but you'll need a GitHub account and know how to pull request.

+> This is a *living document* and can change at any time.

 ## Scripts

 Scripts are the core of Roblox's engine, and where Luau actually runs inside of Roblox.